harikishants/Emoji-Generation/README.md

 # Emoji Generation

-A project for generating custom emojis using GANs and Diffusion Models, built with FastAPI and PyTorch.
+Generates custom emojis using GANs and Diffusion Models, built with FastAPI and PyTorch.
+Deployed as a FastAPI-based web app, fully containerized with Docker and scalable through AWS infrastructure.

 ## Features

-- **Diffusion Model Emoji Generation**: Generate emojis using a trained diffusion model via a web interface.
+- Generate 32x32 emojis using a trained diffusion model and GANs
-- **GAN Training**: Train GANs on emoji datasets for generative experiments.
-- **FastAPI Web App**: Simple web UI for generating emojis and viewing results.
-- **Docker Support**: Easily build and run the app in a container.
+- Trained diffusion model using `UNet2DModel` and `DDPMScheduler` from Hugging Face `diffusers`
+- Evaluated using **Frechet Inception Distance (FID)**
+- REST API built using **FastAPI**
+- Dockerized and deployed via **AWS EC2**
+- Real-time traffic monitoring via **Prometheus**
+- ☁CI/CD integration with **AWS CodePipeline & CodeBuild**
+- Model artifacts stored and accessed from **AWS S3**

 ## Project Structure